Multivariate Testing: 7 Step Guide for Performance Marketers

 Playing the performance game can sometimes frustratingly feel like random experimentation to see what sticks.
 But revamping your performance marketing with a strategic approach can turn trial and error into methodical testing.
 We’ll show you how a targeted testing approach to performance marketing will surface creative learnings while driving your KPIs.

-Here’s a step-by-step process of how you can generate and affordably execute a performance testing plan to zero-in on the creative variables that work best for your brand.
+Here’s a step-by-step process for multivariate testing, showing how you can generate and affordably execute a performance testing plan to zero in on the creative variables that work best for your brand.

 Audiences on Performance Channels are Evolving